 Entry and exit: It can be a bit challenging for dogs to get in and out of the cockpit.
 Also more difficult to hoist a dog back on-board if they are in the water.

-Stability: Sit-inside kayaks are designed for better maneuverability, so they usually feel less stable.
+Stability: Sit-inside kayaks are designed for ease of maneuverability, so they usually feel less stable.
 This initial tippiness is called primary stability, and allows a paddler to edge the kayak.
-If you and your dog are new to kayaking, you’d probably do better starting with a more stable kayak such as a sit-on-top or a wide inflatable model.
+If you and your dog are new to kayaking, you may be best to start with a more stable kayak such as a sit-on-top or a wide inflatable model.

 Space: Limited space for larger dogs, as they will need to sit inside the cockpit with you.